ikikn0225/crossfit-together/README.md

 + Edit Profile
 + Delete Profile
 + Verify Email
-+ Approval of affiliated gym by the coach
++ [Crossfiter]Subscription to affiliatedBox Coach that have an authorization to invite to the box